trutoo/nested-require-loader/README.md

 Note that this example also uses [file-loader](https://github.com/webpack/file-loader).

-Then, require the manifest in your application code:
+For example load a [Web App Manifest](http://www.w3.org/TR/appmanifest/) through require in your application code:

 ```js
 require('./manifest.json');
 ```

-This allows you to provide image paths in the standard webpack format inside your manifest:
+With each internal resource requested through require rather than just a plain path:

 ```js
 {